bbauska/HTML5-Basics/README.md

 <h3>Q. What happens when DOCTYPE is not given?</h3>

 The web page is rendered in quirks mode.
-The web browsers engines use quirks mode to support older browsers which does not follow the **W3C specifications**.
+The web browsers engines use quirks mode to support older browsers which does not follow the <b>W3C specifications<b>.
 In quirks mode CSS class and id names are case insensitive.
 In standards mode they are case sensitive.

 <div align="right">